hoangtuanqn/hoangtuanqn/README.md

 ## About

-I'm a Full-Stack Web Developer, **Founder & CEO of MST Software**, and a student enrolled simultaneously at **FPT University** and **FPT Aptech** - two of Vietnam's most recognized technology institutions.
-Running a company and holding leadership positions at a university club while pursuing dual degrees isn't a flex.
-It's just how I operate.
+I'm a Full-Stack Web Developer and **Founder & CEO of MST Software** - a software company focused entirely on the **MMO (Make Money Online)** market.

-I built MST Software to engineer specialized technology solutions for the **MMO (Make Money Online)** market - an industry most developers overlook, but one that demands serious technical depth.
-The products we build handle real transaction flows, automation pipelines, and licensing infrastructure for a global user base operating in this space.
+Most developers overlook this space.
+I built a company around it.
+MST Software engineers end-to-end technology solutions for MMO operators and players: game account commerce, digital asset trading, tool licensing, fraud detection, and hosting automation - products that handle real money, real users, and real operational pressure.

-At **F-Code Club, FPT University HCMC**, I currently serve as **VP Academic** - responsible for the full technical education program across the club.
-Prior to this, I joined F-Code as a developer member and rose through the organization.
-During the club's annual Recruitment season, I led the technical track as **Technical Leader**, designing and evaluating challenges to identify the next generation of engineers.
+At **F-Code Club, FPT University HCMC**, I serve as **VP Academic**, accountable for the club's full technical education program.
+I also run multiple YouTube channels under the **Tuan Ori** brand (nearly 100K verified subscribers), covering software engineering and MMO technology from a founder's perspective.

-I run multiple YouTube channels under the Tuấn Ori brand: **[Tuấn Ori IT](https://www.youtube.com/@htuanqn)** (nearly 100,000 subscribers · Verified), **[Tuấn Ori API](https://www.youtube.com/@TuanOriITv3)**, and **[Ori IT](https://www.youtube.com/@OriITv2)** - each covering a different angle of software engineering and MMO technology, all from a founder's perspective, not a textbook's.

-Beyond building for clients, I've independently shipped products that reached **25,000 active users** and generated revenue in the **9–10 digit range (VND)** - bootstrapped, no external funding.

-I have a focused interest in **web application security**.
-I've identified and responsibly disclosed critical vulnerabilities in institutional systems - including authentication bypasses, exposed data endpoints, and privilege escalation paths - reporting all findings directly to the relevant parties rather than exploiting them.
+Bootstrapped.
+25,000+ peak users.
+9–10 digit VND in revenue.
+No external funding.

 <br/>